 Exceptions to Academic Policies

-Most exceptions to academic policies are processed by the Student Academic Development Committee or their designee.
+Most exceptions to academic policies are processed by the Student Academic Development Committee.

 Exceptions to academic policies that involve Title IX of the Education Amendments of 1972 are processed by the Title IX Coordinator or Deputy.
-Exceptions to academic policies that involve the Americans with Disabilities Act are processed by the Director of Student Accessibility Services or their supervisor, as chosen by the student.
+Exceptions to academic policies that involve the Americans with Disabilities Act are processed by the Coordinator of Disability Services or the supervisor of the Coordinator of Disability Services, as chosen by the student.
 Final approval for either exception is provided by the Provost or the Provost’s designee.